kgisl/pythonFDP/manual/lab1-kgashok.py.md

 # *** Draft 0.1 ***

-# Lab 1: Compute the gcd of two numbers.
+# Lab 1: Compute the gcd of two numbers

 [TOC]